wimlds/starter-kit/README.md

 ## Terms
 - **Event frequency**
-Organizers agree to organize at least one event every six months
+Organizers agree to organize at least one event every six months (though we encourage your chapter to have at least one event every 1-3 months).

 ## WiMLDS Web Presence